opentelekomcloud-infra/zuul/doc/source/drivers/gitlab.rst

       match when comments containing 'retrigger' somewhere in the comment text are added to a merge request.

+   .. attr:: branch

+      The branch associated with the event.
+Example: ``master``.
+This field is treated as a regular expression, and multiple branches may be listed.
+Used for ``gl_merge_request`` events.

    .. attr:: labels

       This is only used for ``gl_merge_request`` and ``labeled``